Careful Seeding for k-Medois Clustering with Incremental k-Means++ Initialization: Experiments

-In this subsection, we conduct experiments on seven real-world data sets to compare our algorithms INCKPP and INCKPP${}_{sample}$ with INCKM, KPP, KPP${}_{sample}$, FKM and FKM${}_{sample}$.
+In this subsection, we conduct experiments on seven real datasets to compare our algorithms INCKPP and INCKPP${}_{sample}$ with INCKM, KPP, KPP${}_{sample}$, FKM and FKM${}_{sample}$.

-We now compare INCKPP with INCKM.
-Table \ref{tab:Inckm-Inckpp-realworld} presents the experiment results of INCKPP and INCKM on the real world data sets: pendigits${}_3$, pendigits${}_5$, pendigits${}_8$, pendigits, yeast, banknote, newthyroid.
+Table \ref{tab:Inckm-Inckpp-realworld} presents the experiment results of INCKPP and INCKM on the real datasets: pendigits${}_3$, pendigits${}_5$, pendigits${}_8$, pendigits, yeast, banknote, newthyroid.
 The results illustrate that INCKPP achieves the smallest min-SE value (min-SE*) within the CPU time used by INCKM on the seven data sets.

+Hereinafter, we carry out extensive experiments to compare the fast version of INCKPP (i.e., INCKPP${}_{sample}$) with KPP$_{sample}$, FKM$_{sample}$, KPP and FKM on real datasets.